isaacfungg/obsidian/coding/Interview Questions.md

 * UDP
 	* Connectionless protocol that sends messages without establishing a dedicated connection between the sending and receiving end
 	* It does not guarantee delivery, order, or error checking, making it faster and more efficient for applications where speed is more critical than reliability.

+Should you encrypt a file before compressing it?
+* Yes, it i